 Doon ye shall fa’.”

-The proverb tells that an only son crossing the bridge with his mother is sure to fall over the edge.
+The proverb tells that an only son crossing the bridge on a horse that is also an only offspring will cause the bridge to collapse.
 A sentiment that is lost today, replaced instead with a pretty and minimalist Gothic arch over which one may walk or bicycle and enjoy the view of the river below.

 Know Before You Go